TaylorJadin/site-archiving-toolkit/README.md

 - Accepts multiple URLs at once, to queue up multiple crawl jobs on Reclaim Cloud, Linux, or macOS (this is not supported on the Windows version)
 - Preview archived pages using a local web server
 - Automatically creates zip files for easy download/upload
+- Override crawl settings using the `archive.ini` file.
+Delete the file to return to defaults!

 ## How do I use it?